bytestring-net/bevy_lunex/README.md

 Now, any entity with `MyUiSystem` + `UiLayout` + `UiLink` spawned as a child of the `UiTree` will be managed as a UI entity.
 If it has a `Transform` component, it will get aligned based on the `UiLayout` calculations taking place in the parent `UiTree`.
 If it has a `Dimension` component then its size will also get updated by the `UiTree` output.
 This allows you to create your own systems reacting to changes in `Dimension` and `Transform` components.

 You can add a `UiImage2dBundle` to the entity to add images to your widgets.
-Or you can add another `UiTree` as a child, which will use the computed size output in `Dimension` component instead of a `Camera` piping the size into it.
+Or you can add another `UiTree` as a child, which will use the computed size output in `Dimension` component instead of a `Camera` piping the size to it.

 ```rust
 ui.spawn((